Author: Chad Vance

 But, if that were so, we would have no way of knowing whether or not people continue to exist over time.
-Since souls are immaterial, we cannot see or touch or smell them.
-Souls, if they exist, are completely undetectable by the senses.
+Since souls, if they exist, are immaterial, we cannot see or touch or smell them: souls would be completely undetectable by the senses.
 And yet, it seems that we can know whether or not someone in the present moment is the same person as some earlier one.
 You do not greet your friends and say, “But, how can I know whether or not you are really my friend?
 My friend is merely an immaterial thing, and since I cannot see immaterial things, I have no way of knowing whether or not my friend stands before me.”

 Furthermore, people who believe in souls typically believe that souls can leave their bodies and go elsewhere (for instance, to heaven).
 But, then, for all we know, when a soul leaves one body it simply inhabits another.
 Abraham Lincoln’s soul might have left his body after his death and migrated into mine.
 If that happened, then I am Abraham Lincoln—one and the same person, such that I was once the 16th president of the United States, who wrote the Gettysburg Address and so on—a result that many find counter-intuitive.

 If Day Man and Night Man are two different people, then it is because they have two different psychologies.
 If a body in a persistent vegetative state is no longer a person, then it is because that body is no longer conscious.
 If I am not Abraham Lincoln, despite sharing one and the same immaterial soul, then it is because I cannot remember doing anything that Lincoln did.

 For these reasons, we might think that psychology or consciousness is what grounds our continued existence.